oneeve8/kobble-data/content/feamber.md

 A matrix or world can be built around an idea.

+We think our world has to make logical sense.

 Does it have to make logical sense?

 We are spiritual beings dwelling in a physical body.